-An important note: This article is about US copyright law only.
+An important note: This article is about United States copyright law only.
 Copyright law varies from country to country.
 We’re not lawyers and this article is not legal advice; this article is a lay person’s attempt at synthesizing information from various official sources online.
 If you have a specific question or concern, you should contact an intellectual property attorney.

 The executive summary for busy writers